sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 A minimal three-node Zephyr implementation demonstrating:

-- Dynamic Primary Channel Scanning (DPCS)
+- Dynamic Primary Channel Scanning (DPCS) leveraging the BLE stack's callback structure
-- Periodic Advertising Synchronization
+- Periodic Advertising Synchronization Establishment and Termination
 - Simultaneous reception and transmission at a relay node
-- Manufacturer Specific AD structure handling

-This demo is intentionally simple and designed to clearly illustrate the core principle of DPCS.
+*Data handling is intentionally kept minimal in this demonstration so that the implementation highlights the DPCS operation and the relay’s simultaneous reception and transmission.
+Depending on application requirements, richer data pipelines such as compression, payload concatenation/aggregation, and custom framing can be integrated on top of the presented baseline.*
 ---

 ## 🧠 What This Demo Shows

-The second node (relay) demonstrates the basic principle of **Dynamic Primary Channel Scanning (DPCS)**:
+The **second node (relay)** demonstrates the basic principle of **Dynamic Primary Channel Scanning (DPCS)**:

 - Primary channel scanning is disabled immediately after periodic synchronization is established.
 - Primary channel scanning is automatically re-enabled when synchronization is terminated.